Alphabetic Weirdness

 Translation is an art, not a science.
 It requires command of both the source and target languages.
 This is complicated by the fact that biblical Hebrew and Koine Greek are no longer spoken, so there are no native speakers from whom to learn the nuances of the language.
 Every translator differs in his or her choice of words and phrases to translate the original.

 There is a contingent of Christians today who feel the newer translations are being manipulated to promote a particular agenda.
 These people would never consider that the older Bibles they prefer would have been subject to the same biases, but they were.
 For example, the Greek word βαπτίζω (baptizo) literally means “to dip or submerge”.
-But since the English-speaking church was no longer immersing believers in water but rather sprinkling them, the translators were in an awkward position.
+But since the English-speaking church was no longer immersing believers in water but rather sprinkling them, the first translators of the Bible into English were in an awkward position.
 Rather than point out the error in practice by the church of the day, they invented the English word “baptize”, which is just a transliteration of the Greek word βαπτίζω (that is, it is a made-up English word which, when pronounced, sounds like the original Greek word).
 Errant sprinklers could claim to be “baptizing”, just like they did in the Bible, without having to explain the change in the mode of baptism compared to the New Testament examples.

 It’s pretty easy to get a rise out of Christians who are ignorant of the nature of translating from one language to another by suggesting that nefarious forces (Satan himself being on the top of the list) are working to subvert the work of God by causing the Bible to be mistranslated.
 The Facebook post below is an example.
 I first saw a version of this post in 2015.
 It makes a number of false claims, urges the reader to try to find verses that don’t exist in most Bibles published in the last 40 years, then uses that to “prove” that publishers are actively promoting a gay and satanist agenda by altering the text.
 Altering it from what the post does not make clear, nor does it explain how Luke’s failure to mention that Pilate had a tradition of releasing a prisoner during the Passover celebration advances the gay or satanist agenda.